Gonzaga won! Now hoops fans are asking: Where's Gonzaga?

 OK, but then who's Joaquin?

-And if you were anywhere near Spokane when the game were going on, you pretty much had the roads to yourself.
+And if you were anywhere near Spokane when the game was going on, you pretty much had the roads to yourself.

 For some people though, the only location that matters is right in the center of their March Madness bracket.